TuxVinyards/qqX/README.md

 VirtualBox was good in its day.
 Developers are now moving to QEMU <https://qemu.readthedocs.io>

-Gnome Boxes (with QEMU) has a wonderfully polished load up interface.
-If only qqX looked that good too ... :rofl:
+Gnome Boxes (with QEMU) has a very polished interface.

-The problems with Gnome Boxes are the problems.
-When it's working it's great.
 But even something simple like moving the VM folder has a learning curve.
 Forget anything more complex unless you wish to become an expert in xml, gnome3 & vala : <https://gitlab.gnome.org/soneca/gnome-boxes/-/tree/main/src?ref_type=heads>

 ## Why qqX?

-qqX offers an alternative menu system that has far more power and many more functions.
+qqX offers an alternative menu system that has lots of power and functions.
 More even than quickemu.

 It has an easy installation.
 No additional software or dependancies are required.